semgrep/semgrep-docs/docs/contributing/contributing-rules.md

   </tr>
   <tr>
    <td><code>category</code></td>
    <td>Nested under the <code>metadata</code> field.
 Provide a category for users of the rule.
-If you use catageroy <code>security</code>, include additional metada.
+If you use catagory <code>security</code>, include additional metadata.
 See <a href="#including-fields-required-by-security-category"> Including fields required by security category</a> for more information.
    </td>
    <td>
     <ul>